threefoldfoundation/info_african_regen/src/faq/faq.md

 ### Do you offer financial assistance?

 It is our desire to be as inclusive as possible.
-We may have limited opportunities to provide financial assistance.
-Please reach out to Sam (sam@threefold.io) if this is relevant for you.
+We have limited opportunities to provide financial assistance.
+Please reach out to [Sam](https://t.me/samtaggart) if this is relevant for you.

 ### Is this event right for me?

-Our event is right for you if you are interested in and/or involved in African development, particularly around new cities, charter cities, free zones, technological innovation, and the arts.
+Our event is right for you if you are interested in and/or involved in African development, free zones, (regenerative) technological innovation, supporting human flourishment and helping our planet.

 ### What can I expect from the event?

-The 4-day event will feature speakers and unconference-style workshops on topics such as:
+The 4-day event will feature speakers and unconference-style workshops mainly focused on ThreeFold and OurWorld, other projects in attendance, regenerative technology, all in the African context.

-- The future of city development on the African continent, including special economic zones and charter cities
-- ​Technological innovation & development (e.g. clean energy, internet & communication infrastructure, crypto/finance)

 ​The event is open to contributions to speak, lead workshops, pitch competition - you will have opportunities to speak!

 ### Where can I stay?
 What are the accommodation options?

-On-site we have hotel rooms and shared apartments, with limited availability.
-Please fill out [this questionnaire](https://forms.gle/a4n4iXG1xqK4j5Bj9) and we will get you situated.
+Please get in touch with [Sam](https://t.me/samtaggart) to learn more.

 ### Is Zanzibar safe?